1. Home

 Tax deduction card

-This is our estimation of your income and deductions for the coming year, and how much tax you must pay.
+This is the estimation of your income and deductions for the coming year, and how much tax you must pay.

 - Applies to the current year.